When INN first filed for 501(c)(3) nonprofit determination, we waited 19 months before finally receiving our letter from

 That means that we will:

 - Provide financial analysis and detailed monthly statements that meet 501(c)(3) standards.

 - Manage your billing and payments.

 - File your 1099s and report to the government.

 - Include you on our 990 per IRS regulations.

 You will be responsible for certain expenses, including postage, accounting fees and any tax charges.
-At the end of each year, INN will charge 5% of a project’s total receivables, plus charge back any direct costs incurred at your request.
+At the end of each year, INN will charge 5% of a project’s total receivables.
+We will charge back any direct costs incurred at your request each month.
+More information on our procedure is available here.

 INN recognizes that projects have choices when it comes to securing a fiscal agent.
 That is why we also accept projects as members that are fiscally sponsored elsewhere.
 We won’t mind.
 There is absolutely no obligation to use our services.